 - Labels – you can either buy pre-cut labels or a solid sheet, for this project we used Avery 2.5 inch Round Labels, they fit perfectly on the Regular Mouth Ball Lids

-- Chalkboard Paint – there are a few different brands available, you can find it near the spray paint at Walmart
+- Chalkboard Paint – there are a few different brands available, using the Spray Paint makes it a lot easier.

 - Chalk Paint Pen – you can also use a regular paint pen if you don’t plan to erase and re-use the label, or regular chalk as well